×

-What does it mean to be a good mother?
+What Does it Mean to be a Good Mother?

-What does it mean to be a good mother?
+What Does it Mean to be a Good Mother?

 I have never been much of a “beach read” type of woman but I would like to share a wonderful book that I did read this summer.
 The School for Good Mothers by Jessamine Chan is a heart-breaking tale of “a bad mother trying to be good.”
 It is a work of fiction, a bit dystopian in nature, but as a mother and as a woman who works to support other mothers, it did strike a chord with me, plucking at the question that I have been mulling over for years: What does it mean to be a good mother?
 Furthermore, is it possible to feel like one is a good mother?
 The book further pushes the topic by asking, through the plight of the main character, who is allowed to determine what makes a good mother?